 We, at NNTC, decided to set a project pipeline by automating data collection and analysis for construction companies given the rules above.

 Firstly, our engineers came up with a solution to monitor and calculate labor costs at construction sites, which accelerates workers’ check-in and out, tracks employees’ on-site presence, detects idlers, and automatically counts workaholics’ overtime.
 The reports are displayed in a few clicks and the data are securely stored on a construction company’s server, so that you can enjoy reviewing project progress and redistribute resources for smarter spending.
+Read how Al Nasiya Construction automated worker attendance and boosted its efficiency using video analytics.

-Secondly, we have updated our Digital Worker, a comprehensive solution to ensure better performance and workplace safety for industrial and construction enterprises.
+Secondly, we have updated Digital Worker platform, a comprehensive solution to ensure better performance and workplace safety for industrial and construction enterprises.
 The new platform provides powerful data analysis features to process information.
 An intuitive data analytics interface design based on user feedback adds convenience, while a new analytical panel builder allows users to create widgets displaying only relevant metrics.
 To make sure no data piece will escape you, we have a lightweight IoT module, capable of transforming ordinary hard hats into smart ones.
 The solution tracks time employees spend in specific areas and generates statistics dashboards, check if employees wear personal protective equipment (PPE), records violations, prevents emergencies, and dramatically improves work discipline.

 Taking care of crisis and people